Spitsbergen & North East Greenland Voyages

 By September, East Greenland voyages offer nightly opportunities to witness the spectacular Northern Lights (Aurora borealis) in an environment free from light pollution or distraction.

 Small Ship Voyages

 Voyages are enriched by interaction through lectures and discussions with expert naturalists, historians and sailors onboard.
-Every opportunity is made to take zodiac landings to explore on foot the glaciers, icebergs and fjords of this frozen expanse, observe wildlife and visit historic sites.
+Every opportunity is made to take zodiac landings to explore on foot the shores, glaciers, icebergs and fjords of this frozen expanse, observe wildlife and visit historic sites.

 Some of our Greenland Voyages may require a stop in Iceland - a country with its own varied and spectacular volcanic scenery.
 If you can manage even just one full day in Iceland, we can take you to experience some of the country's glaciers, mountains, waterfalls, hot springs and shooting geysers.
 This can all be seen with only a moderate level of activity; but equally, this can involve a high level of adventure.

 For details please click HERE to view our Iceland homepage.